BabaMalik/SQL_Analysis_Projects/README.md

 3. Get the total revenue from all pizza sales. ✅
 4. Identify the highest-priced pizza. ✅
 5. Find the most common pizza size ordered. ✅
-6. Retrieve the names of all unique pizza types available. ✅
+6. Retrieve the names of all unique pizza types available. ⏳ Pending
-7. Count the number of orders placed per year. ✅
+7. Count the number of orders placed per year. ⏳ Pending
-8. Identify the top 5 most ordered pizza types by quantity. ✅
+8. Identify the top 5 most ordered pizza types by quantity.  ⏳ Pending
-9. List all pizzas along with their sizes and prices. ✅
+9. List all pizzas along with their sizes and prices. ⏳ Pending
 10. Find the pizza with the lowest price. ⏳ Pending
 11. Retrieve the names of pizzas containing "Cheese" in their ingredients. ⏳ Pending
 12. Count the total number of pizza orders for each day of the week. ⏳ Pending